There’s no denying it – the vinyl and turntable combo is making one hell of a comeback and it’s here to stay!

 Let’s start with choosing a turntable.

 For the sake of convenience, we like turntables with features like a built-in phono preamp, just so you have one less component to worry about.
-Turntables like the Pro-Ject Primary Phono USB OM5e have just that, with the option to bypass the phono stage if you have your own preamp.
-It has a USB out if you want to sample your vinyl for mixing.
+Turntables like the ones from Audio-Technica have just that, with the option to bypass the phono stage if you have your own preamp.

 Then, you’ll need to connect it all to your speakers.

-Desktop or shelf speakers like Kanto’s YU4 are designed to cater to vinyl collectors and casual listeners.
-The YU4 has Bluetooth capabilities if you also want to stream music from your phone or laptop.
-If your turntable does not have a built-in phono preamp, these speakers take care of that for you too.
+Desktop or shelf speakers like those from Audioengine are designed to cater to vinyl collectors and casual listeners.
+Some of their speakers even have Bluetooth capabilities if you also want to stream music from your phone or laptop.

 Taking care of vinyl